zkp2p/zk-p2p-v1/zkp-mooc-hackathon-submission.md

 ### Proof generation in the browser

 To preserver privacy of the user's email we opted for generating ZK proofs in the browser.
-Optimizations added to make client side proving faster:
+Following optimizations were added to make client side proving faster:

 #### Chunked Proving key
 The size of our proving key is **3.5GB** which makes it difficult to download and generate proofs.
 So we chunked our keys into 10 parts using [sampriti's snarkjs fork](https://github.com/sampritipanda/snarkjs#fef81fc51d17a734637555c6edbd585ecda02d9e).
 We then compressed each one of them and hosted them on a public [AWS S3 bucket](https://s3.console.aws.amazon.com/s3/buckets/zk-p2p-onramp?region=us-east-1&tab=objects).
 Sizes of the chunked proving keys in total is **1.95 GB**.
 A reduction in size of 45%.